 6. The Idealist

 This is the person in your network you can dream with.
-No matter how "out there" your latest idea is, this is the person that will help you brainstorm ways to make it happen.
+No matter how "out there" your latest idea is, this is the person who will help you brainstorm ways to make it happen.
 Without judgment, they are focused on helping you flesh out your dreams in high definition, even if you don't have a solid plan yet on how to make it happen.

 7. The Realist

 On the flip side, you still need the person who will help you keep it real.
-This is the person who will give you the raised eyebrow when your expectations are a little to unrealistic and need some grounding.
+This is the person who will give you the raised eyebrow when your expectations are a little too unrealistic and need some grounding.
 These are not people who knock down your dreams; rather, they challenge you to actively make your dreams happen.

 8. The Visionary